-This course examines traditional notions of conscience, responsibility, authority, freedom and value in light of the Gospel.
+This course examines traditional notions of conscience, responsibility, authority, freedom, and value in light of divine revelation and intellectual scholarship.
 In addition to reinforcing their understanding of Catholic biblical hermeneutics, theological anthropology, and Church teaching, students will critically discuss contemporary moral issues.
-Offered every semester.
-Prerequisites: THEO 101 or 102.
+Offered every Fall.Prerequisites: THEO 101 or THEO 102